Ha-Duong-88/surfs_up/README.md

 # Summary
 In comparison, for the most active weather station, we had a count of 2772 with:

-* minimum temperature of 54.0, maximum temperature of 85.0, and an average temperature of 71.6 for June
+* minimum temperature of 54.0, maximum temperature of 85.0, and an average temperature of 71.6 for June for 2015 - 2017.
-* minimum temperature of 58.0, maximum temperature of 79.0, and an average temperature of 69.9 for December
+* minimum temperature of 58.0, maximum temperature of 79.0, and an average temperature of 69.9 for December for 2015 - 2017.

 ![image](https://user-images.githubusercontent.com/80140082/118379436-29225a00-b58f-11eb-98ee-53cd0add8aa7.png)